lalomorales22/penguins/docs/install/nix.md

 ## What you get

-- Gateway + macOS app + tools (whisper, spotify, cameras) — all pinned
+- Gateway + browser Control UI + tools — all pinned
 - Launchd service that survives reboots
 - Plugin system with declarative config
 - Instant rollback: `home-manager switch --rollback`